Brandreth Park: Management

 Throughout its ownership by the Brandreth family, the property has been managed in a way to preserve as much as possible its native character.
 In order to preserve the property's primitive character, all development is limited to the north end of Brandreth Lake, and no motor boats are allowed on the lake.
 The family anticipated the concept of cluster development by concentrating all building on the north side of the lake, thereby ensuring pristine views toward the south.
 Property owners, all descendants of Dr. Brandreth, need to apply to the building committee of the Brandreth Park Association before building.

 The property was not logged for many years, as the family desired to maintain it in a primitive condition.
-However, in 1911-1919, a softwood harvest was performed by the Mac-a-Mac Lumber Corporation, of which John N. McDonald and Benjamin Brandreth McAlpin, son of Gen. Edwin A. McAlpin, were principals.
-This first harvest was extensive, with between 30-35 railcars of spruce logs shipped daily to the St. Regis Paper Company's plant in Deferiet.
+However, in 1911–1919, a softwood harvest was performed by the Mac-a-Mac Lumber Corporation, of which John N. McDonald and Benjamin Brandreth McAlpin, son of Gen. Edwin A. McAlpin, were principals.
+This first harvest was extensive, with between 30 and 35 railcars of spruce logs shipped daily to the St. Regis Paper Company's plant in Deferiet.
 Mac-a-Mac stored an additional 70 carloads of cut logs in ponds and lakes for later transport off the property.
 A second harvest took place in the mid-1920s.
 Since then the family has permitted occasional selective harvesting.

 In the 1950s, the Brandreths sold 6000 acre and donated an additional 9000 acre to Syracuse University while retaining recreational usage rights in perpetuity.
 Around this time the family created the Brandreth Park Association to provide a vehicle for each family member to have a voice in the management of the property, and to help pay for taxes and other operating costs.
 In 1992, the Association enrolled the property under the New York State Forest Tax Law, which provides for an 80% exemption from property taxes in exchange for a commitment to sustainable timber production.
 In 2007, some members of the family established a nonprofit organization known as the Shingle Shanty Preserve and Research Station in order to preserve and protect the land adjacent to present-day Brandreth Park, on which the family still retains recreational rights.
 This tract was last owned by The Nature Conservancy.
 The Shingle Shanty Preserve and Research Station makes the Shingle Shanty property available to outside parties for research subject to permit.